 Ribbon goes on last.
 Darling picked some sheer ribbon--blue and white is seriously great for snowflakes.
 I started at the ugly twisty snakes and worked toward the pony.

-Yes, I KNOW the ribbon isn't neatly done and I KNOW that I didn't do anything cute with the ends of the ribbon (which all met in the middle of the original pony tail).
+Yes, I KNOW I didn't do anything cute with the ends of the ribbon (which all met in the middle of the original pony tail).
 I'm tired, my back hurts, and my pride is a little hurt, too.

-Also, I want to mention that this really is tongue in cheek.
+So that's that.
+Not perfect, but it should help get the wheels in your head spinning in case you want to do something similar.
 Making mistakes is great for anyone wishing to get better at something.
 These mistakes spawned another couple ideas for dos that we'll do eventually, so nothing is a waste of time if we use it to stretch and grow.

-We're beginning to prepare for a huge trek across the country for Christmas, so if I don't find time to post some of our other dos on here before next week, I hope everyone has a very MERRY CHRISTMAS and a HAPPY NEW YEAR!
+We're beginning to prepare for a huge trek across the country for the holidays.
+If I don't see you before then, I hope everyone has a very MERRY CHRISTMAS and a HAPPY NEW YEAR!

 8 comments: